about

 That curiousity led me to a career in organisational and positive psychology: the science of work and wellbeing.
 I’m a registered psychologist with over a decade's experience, including Big 4 consulting, MBA teaching, advisory boards.... and for years, I worked with the team behind the world’s first gamified emotional intelligence test.

-Over many years of study and practice, I kept seeing the same thing — we all face moments of change, challenge, and complexity in our working life — stress and burnout, career transitions, shifts in professional identity.
+Over many years of study and practice, I kept seeing the same thing — we all face challenges, changes, and complexities in our working life — stress and burnout, shifts in professional identity, career transitions.
 These moments don’t always look like a crisis, and they don’t always call for a dramatic change.
 But they do require nuanced, expert, thoughtful support as people try to make sense of where they are and how to move forward.

 -

-Workplace programs and initiatives are rarely tailored to individual circumstances, and often feel generic, reactive, or constrained by organisational agendas.
+Workplace programs and initiatives aren't usually tailored to individual circumstances, and often feel generic, reactive, or constrained by organisational agendas.

 -